Jesuits release list of 89 US priests accused of sex abuse

 Numerous men have accused McGuire of molesting them when they were boys.
 The first allegations dated to the 1950s, when he worked at a Jesuit private high school in Chicago, and went as late as 2005.

-The latest revelations came as religious orders -- which do not fall under the same church hierarchy as diocese -- are starting to face similar scrutiny as the rest of the Catholic Church and embarking on efforts at transparency.
+The latest revelations came as religious orders are starting to face similar scrutiny to the rest of the Catholic Church and are embarking on efforts at transparency.

 Earlier this month, provinces overseeing Jesuits in more than 20 western, southern and central US states released lists of 153 members accused of child sexual abuse.